Eating too much processed food often leads to obesity, cancer and diabetes.

 There can be loopholes in the law!
 Visit your country’s Food Standards website for more information.

-• Anything in a package is usually processed.
-Avoid packaged foods as much as possible, and look for fresh food alternatives
+• Most processed foods are in packages - so avoid packaged foods and look for fresh food alternatives

 • Look in the pantry and see how many processed items you’re actually eating.
 You can gradually stop buying products with lots of artificial additives or unhealthy additives (like sugars, fats and salt), and replace them with healthier alternatives